DanielvG-IT/DanielvG-IT/README.md

 # Welcome to my GitHub! 👋
 I'm **Daniel van Ginneken**, an aspiring software developer with a passion for creating innovative projects and exploring new technologies.
-I'm currently studying at **Avans Hogeschool**, building my skills in software development and working on exciting projects along the way.
+I'm currently studying at **Avans University of applied sciences**, building my skills in software development and working on exciting projects along the way.

 ---